danReynolds/Psych306/lec05.md

 If there's a strip of 15s, you knock down the frame around them, costing accuracy and uniformity.
 The strip of 15s become 14, 13, 13, 14 as a result of infuence from neighbours.

 This is **Lateral Inhibition**, neuronal mechanism that inhibits the response of nearby neurons.
+The nearby neurons are not able to fire, making the contrast greater from 15 next to 14 to 15 next to 4.

 The more excited you get, the more you're inhibiting your neighbours, giving more contrast in these areas.

 Lateral inhibition sets contrast levels at edges, so because of what neighbours it, we can see a 15 in one spot as different from a 15 somewhere else because it neighbours 2s vs 5s.

 The contrast between two neighbouring things is caused by lateral inhibition.

+**transduce** = convert from one form of energy to another

+**visual acuity** = the finest detail that can be resolved by the eyes

 ### Mach Bands